"

 In building a customer-centric business, personas and customer journey maps are important strategic tools that help provide an in-depth understanding of who a company’s customers are, what they need, and how they interact with the company across all touchpoints.[3]
 These tools help to share customer insights across the organization and can be critical for building employee buy-in and helping teams take targeted action to improve customer experience.

-Once a company fully understands the lifestyle and demands, responsibilities, attitudes, and desires of their target customer; they can map the customer journey.
-Mapping the customer journey will allow the company to identify where they may not be serving the customer to the best of their ability so they can make improvements to the customer experience.
+Once a company fully understands the lifestyle and demands, responsibilities, attitudes, and desires of its target customer, it can map the customer journey.
+Mapping the customer journey will allow the company to identify where they may not be serving the customer to the best of their ability, so they can make improvements to the customer experience.

 Consumer Buying Process